 Trips and Activities

-The curriculum is complimented by a variety of trips and activities out of school to encourage and build on learning in the classroom and develop social skills.
-Pupils have the opportunity on Friday to participate in a range of extra-curricular activities including golf, swimming, football, rugby, film club, art, music, computing, fishing, construction, horticulture, small animal care, gym and cooking.
+As part of their social and emotional development, pupils have the opportunity each Friday afternoon to participate in a range of extra-curricular activities including: golf, swimming, football, boxing, art, computing, fishing, construction, horticulture, small animal care, gym and cookery.

 Other activities may include: